ThibHlln/smartcpp/README.md

 # SMARTcpp - a C++ accelerator extension of the rainfall-runoff SMART for Python

 SMARTcpp is an open-source C++ accelerator extension for the hydrological catchment model SMART in Python.
 It is licensed under GNU GPL-3.0 (see [licence file](https://github.com/ThibHlln/smartcpp/blob/master/LICENCE.md) provided).
 SMART (Soil Moisture Accounting and Routing for Transport) is a top-down rainfall-runoff model composed of a soil moisture accounting component and a linear routing component.
 It requires rainfall and potential evapotranspiration time series, it features a set of ten parameters, and it yields a discharge time series.
-This C++ extension is giving access to the calculation of the states, processes, and outputs of the model for one simulation time-step.
-SMARTcpp is intended to be used in combination with a wrapping script in Python, where the loop through the simulation time series is defined.
+This C++ extension is giving access to the calculation of the states, processes, and outputs of the model for one simulation time step or for all time steps.
+SMARTcpp is intended to be used in combination with a wrapping script in Python.

 ## How to Install

-SMARTcpp is available on PyPI for Python 2.7 and Python 3.6 (both for macOS and Windows), so you can simply use pip:
+SMARTcpp is available on PyPI for Python 2.7 and Python 3.6 (both for macOS and Windows 64 bits), so you can simply use pip:

     python -m pip install smartcpp